How the streetwear brand Chinatown Market is keeping hypebeasts cool during the quarantine

 Chinatown Market has multiple collaborations in the works for the foreseeable future.
 The brand is working with EarthGang on a project that will benefit the Atlanta Public School system.
 UNC basketball star Cole Anthony (son of NBA player Greg Anthony) will design his own T-shirt, and then start a T-shirt challenge where he challenges other highly visible people to create their own designs—in what Altmann calls a DIY social experiment.
 Proceeds from this challenge will benefit the Harlem Children’s Zone, and the goal is to see which participants can raise the most money.

 “This puts emphasis on how brands that were engaged before are well positioned right now in every way.
-Luckily for us, and companies that have a similar mind-set, we built this ourselves, and even though we’re in hundreds of stores all around the world, and brick and mortar is a place that a lot of people find out about Chinatown, we still at our core are a social brand,” says Altmann.
+Luckily for us, and companies that have a similar mindset, we built this ourselves, and even though we’re in hundreds of stores all around the world, and brick and mortar is a place that a lot of people find out about Chinatown, we still at our core are a social brand,” says Altmann.
 “A core pillar of the lifetime value of a customer flows much wider than just them purchasing one thing at one moment because they like it.
 We want people to connect with us because they like our content and they learn from us, and they see our failures, our successes, and everything we do.
 We launched our Instagram checkout because people were so engaged because we feel like a friend to them, and I think the companies that have built themselves on more than just products, and that don’t rely too much on wholesale, are in a good position to thrive right now.”